 You can also be proactive in avoiding muffled hearing.
 There is technology available that will monitor your environment and alert you when the sound level reaches a certain noise threshold that you set.
 If you use headphones to listen to music, you can set limits to how loud the audio can go to avoid damaging your hearing.

 If old age is causing your muffled hearing, hearing aids can be a game-changer.
 Technology is improving at an astonishing rate to bring you the highest quality hearing aids possible.
 The most important thing about hearing aids, is that you are taking care of your hearing loss and, that alone, can help you ward off the negative side effects of hearing loss, such as depression, anxiety, and social isolation.

 CaptionCall is another solution that can help those who are eligible.
 Our no-cost service is for those with hearing loss who need captioning to use the phone effectively.
 If you’re eligible to sign up for CaptionCall service, you’ll receive our red-carpet delivery and installation.
 A CaptionCall representative will deliver your phone and install it in your home at no charge.
 You’ll also receive training on how to use the phone’s features and if you ever have questions about the service, our Customer Support Team is ready to help at no additional cost.

 For when you’re on the go, CaptionCall Mobile is here to keep you connected.
-Download today from the Apple App Store (Coming soon to Android) and never miss an important phone call again.
+Download today from the Apple App Store or Google Play and never miss an important phone call again.